vysinsky/sfcc-playground/README.md

 ## Installation

+`npm install --global sfcc-playground@beta`

+or if you feel adventurous, use alpha

 `npm install --global sfcc-playground@alpha`

 The playground uses [`dw-api-mock`](https://github.com/SalesforceCommerceCloud/dw-api-mock.git).
 You need to be able to access the repository ([see the Trailhead module](https://trailhead.salesforce.com/content/learn/modules/b2c-developer-resources-and-tools/b2c-developer-access-repositories)).